 Times grew worse and worse with Rip Van Winkle as years of matrimony rolled on.
 A tart temper never mellows with age, and a sharp tongue is the only edged tool that grows keener with constant use.
 For a long while he used to console himself, when driven from home, by frequenting a kind of perpetual club of sages, philosophers, and other idle personages of the village, which held its sessions on a bench before a small inn, designated by a rubicund portrait of His Majesty George III.
 Here they used to sit in the shade of a long, lazy summer’s day, talking listlessly over village gossip, or telling endless sleepy stories about nothing.
-But it would have been worth any statesman’s money to have heard the profound discussions which sometimes took place, when by chance an old newspaper fell into their hands from some passing traveler.
-How solemnly they would listen to the contents, as drawled out by Derrick Van Bummel, the schoolmaster,—a dapper, learned little man, who was not to be daunted by the most gigantic word in the dictionary! and how sagely they would deliberate upon public events some months after they had taken place!
+It would have been worth any statesman’s money to have heard the profound discussions which sometimes took place, when by chance an old newspaper fell into their hands from some passing traveler.
+How solemnly they would listen to the contents, as drawled out by Derrick Van Brummel, the schoolmaster; a dapper, learned little man, who was not to be daunted by the most gigantic word in the dictionary!
+How sagely they would deliberate upon public events some months after they had taken place.

-Poor Rip was at last reduced almost to despair; and his only alternative, to escape from the labor of the farm and clamor of his wife, was to take gun in hand and stroll away into the woods.
+Poor Rip was at last reduced almost to despair; and his only alternative was to escape from the labor of the farm and clamor of his wife, taking gun in hand and stroll away into the woods.
 Here he would sometimes seat himself at the foot of a tree, and share the contents of his wallet with Wolf, with whom he sympathized as a fellow-sufferer in persecution.
 “Poor Wolf,” he would say, “thy mistress leads thee a dog’s life of it; but never mind, my lad, whilst I live thou shalt never want a friend to stand by thee.”
-Wolf would wag his tail, look wistfully in his master’s face; and if dogs can feel pity, I verily believe he vreciprocated the sentiment with all his heart.
+Wolf would wag his tail, look wistfully in his master’s face; and if dogs can feel pity, I verily believe he reciprocated the sentiment with all his heart.

 As he was about to descend, he heard a voice from a distance, hallooing, “Rip Van Winkle!
 Rip Van Winkle!”
-He looked round, but could see nothing but a crow winging its solitary flight across the mountain.
-He thought his fancy must have deceived him, and turned again to descend, when he heard the same cry ring through the still evening air: “Rip Van Winkle!
-Rip Van Winkle!”—at the same time Wolf bristled up his back, and giving a low growl, skulked to his master’s side, looking fearfully down into the glen.
-Rip now felt a vague apprehension stealing over him; he looked anxiously in the same direction, and perceived a strange figure slowly toiling up the rocks, and bending under the weight of something he carried on his back.
-He was surprised to see any human being in this lonely and unfrequented place; but supposing it to be some one of the neighborhood in need of his assistance, he hastened down to yield it.
+He looked around, but could see nothing but a crow winging its solitary flight across the mountain.
+He thought his fancy must have deceived him, and turned again to descend, when he heard the same cry ring through the still evening air.
+“Rip Van Winkle!
+Rip Van Winkle!”
+At the same time Wolf bristled up his back, and giving a low growl, skulked to his master’s side, looking fearfully down into the glen.
+Rip now felt a vague apprehension stealing over him.
+He looked anxiously in the same direction, and perceived a strange figure slowly toiling up the rocks, and bending under the weight of something he carried on his back.
+He was surprised to see any human being in this lonely and unfrequented place; but supposing it to be someone of the neighborhood in need of his assistance, he hastened down to yield it.